swiftlang/swift-evolution/proposals/0366-move-function.md

 ## Proposed solution: `take` operator

-That is where the `take` operator comes into play. `take` consumes a **binding with static lifetime**, which is either an unescaped local `let`, unescaped local `var`, or function parameter, with no property wrappers or get/set/read/modify/etc. accessors applied.
-It then provides a compiler guarantee that the binding will be unable to be used again locally.
+That is where the `take` operator comes into play. `take` consumes the current value of a **binding with static lifetime**, which is either an unescaped local `let`, unescaped local `var`, or function parameter, with no property wrappers or get/set/read/modify/etc. accessors applied.
+It then provides a compiler guarantee that the current value will be unable to be used again locally.
 If such a use occurs, the compiler will emit an error diagnostic.
-We can modify the previous example to use `take` to explicitly end the lifetime of `y` when we're done with it:
+We can modify the previous example to use `take` to explicitly end the lifetime of `x`'s current value when we pass it off to `doStuffUniquely(with:)`:

 ```swift
 func test() {